 Below are some examples of things that will help you focus:

-A birth mantra which can be a sentence or word that you say over and over again during a contraction.
+A birth mantra can be a sentence or word that you say over and over again during a contraction.

 An example of this is: “Each contraction brings me closer to meeting my baby”.
 There are lots of birth mantras out there.
 Do a google search or come up with a sentence of your own that holds meaning for you.